orontee/taranis/README.md

 Weather data is provided by [OpenWeather](https://openweather.co.uk).

-Positive feedback were received for Vivilo Touch HD Plus, PocketBook Touch HD 3, InkPad 3, InkPad Color 2 and InkPad Color 3 (The application should be compatible with hardware running software version ≥6).
+Positive feedback were received for Vivilo Touch HD Plus, PocketBook Touch HD 3, InkPad 3, InkPad Color 2, InkPad Color 3, PocketBook Verse (The application should be compatible with hardware running software version ≥6).

 Consult the [NEWS file](NEWS.md) for notable changes between versions.